Zapopan: Gastronomy

 Like the rest of Mexico, there are multiple homemade fresh foods sold in the street based on corn such as pozole, tamales and atole.
-Also, and as in the municipality of Guadalajara, some typical dishes such as torta ahogada and esquites, cooked corn kernels that are served in a glass stand out and are accompanied, according to taste, ingredients such as lemon, salt, chili powder, cream and cheese, among others.

-Among the traditional sweets are those prepared with coconut as alfajor and cocadas, and a variety of sweets prepared with milk.
+As in the municipality of Guadalajara, some typical dishes such as torta ahogada and esquites, cooked corn kernels that are served in a glass stand out and are accompanied, according to taste, ingredients such as lemon, salt, chili powder, cream and cheese, among others.
+There are traditional sweets prepared with coconut as alfajor and cocadas, and a variety of sweets prepared with milk.

 Archaeological zones

-Zapopan has three important archeological zones: Ixtépete, an archaeological zone that has a pyramidal structure of Teotihuacan influence built from the fifth to the tenth century, 20 m long, 16 m wide and a height of around 1.83 m; El Grillo, which is located north of the Atemajac Valley next to a stream that is currently dry, consisting of fourteen shooting tombs; and the area of La Coronilla, located in the area known as The Experience.
+Zapopan has three important archeological zones: Ixtépete, an archaeological zone consisting of a pyramidal structure of Teotihuacan influence built from the 5th to 10th century, 20 m long, 16 m wide and a height of around 1.83 m; El Grillo, which is located north of the Atemajac Valley next to a stream that is currently dry, consisting of fourteen shaft tombs; and the area of La Coronilla, located in the area known as The Experience.